xta0/xta0.me/_posts/2020-01-13-os-system-programming-4.md

     exit(0);
 }
 ```
 The code above runs in a single process.
-To following example demonstrates how two process communicate using a pipe:
+The following example demonstrates how two process communicate using a pipe:

 ``` c
 int main() {